stdrice/stdrice.github.io/content/posts/nobloat-windows-installation/index.md

 # Installation
 - For LTSC: install like a normal Windows installation.
 - For Consumer: during setup, choose **English (World)** as the time/currency format.
-It won’t disable telemetry, but it reduces third-party ads.
+It won’t disable telemetry or remove bloatware, but it reduces third-party ads.
 And remember to change the region after install.
 ![img](windows-english-world.jpg)

 # OOBE setup